 Tucked away just off Park Avenue in Winter Park, The Alfond Inn is a boutique hotel where couples can relax and relish the local art scene during a culture-focused weekend staycation.
 Feast your eyes on delectable cuisine at Hamilton’s Kitchen and explore the contemporary art collection.
 Packages include pet-friendly options as well as romance-centric offerings that bundle an overnight stay with dining and exploring.

 If your idea of camping includes a luxurious tent complete with all the amenities of home, glamping at Lake Louisa State Park is your ideal getaway.
 Lake Louisa State Park’s glamping tents include cooling units, a plush queen bed, outlets and more.
 Cozy details will make you feel right at home, while the temperature control units keep you comfortable, even in the summer months.
 This Florida State Park also offers rustic and romantic cabin rentals if that's more your speed.

 Grand Bohemian Hotel Orlando

 For a stay in one of Downtown Orlando’s swankiest hotels, book a room at the Grand Bohemian Hotel.
 Laze by the rooftop pool, book a treatment at the Poseidon Spa, peruse the art gallery, or take a seat at the sophisticated lobby bar, Bösendorfer Lounge, for cocktails, jazz (the lounge has a Grand Bösendorfer Piano), and charcuterie.
-The hotel is within walking distance of the Dr. Phillips Center for the Performing Arts, as well as a handful of Church Street District eateries.
+The hotel is within walking distance of the Dr. Phillips Center for the Performing Arts, as well as a handful of downtown Orlando eateries.
 Before you go, stop into The Boheme, the hotel’s restaurant, for the popular Sunday jazz brunch.